terra-money/bridge-web-app/README.md

 $ npm start
 ```

+## Add a new IBC network

+1. Update `src/types/network.ts`:

+Add the chain to BlockChainType, IbcNetwork, isIbcNetwork, ibcChannels, ibcPrefix and allowedCoins

+2. Update `src/consts/network.ts`:

+Update blockChainImage and blockChainName

+3. Add the chain in `src/pages/Send/BlockChainNetwork.tsx`:

+Add the chain in the TO SelectBlockchain's array

+4. (optional) Add the chain token to the assets list:

+Make a PR to https://github.com/terra-money/assets/blob/master/ibc/tokens.js and add the chain native token, it's necessary if you want to send the token back to it's native chain

 ## License

 This software is licensed under the Apache 2.0 license.
 Read more about it [here](./LICENSE).